 Notes

 • Store in airtight containers in the fridge for up to 5 days.
-To freeze, add the cooled puree to a silicone ice cube tray and freeze until firm, then transfer to a zip top freezer bag and store for up to 6 months.
+To freeze, add the cooled puree to a silicone ice cube tray and freeze until firm, then transfer the cubes to a zip top freezer bag and store for up to 6 months.
 Thaw overnight in the fridge.
 (Find more about freezing baby food here.)

 • Stir in a little extra olive oil, butter, or avocado oil to add flavor and healthy fats to the puree before serving.